Anton Birlinger: Life and work

 Birlinger studied Catholic theology and German studies at the University of Tübingen from 1854 to 1858.
 He then went to the Rottenburg Seminary and was ordained there in 1859.
 In 1861 he went to Munich, in particular to continue his German studies with Alois Josef Vollmer (1803–1876).
 He immediately made a name for himself with a collection of idioms and sagas, but also through his own literary experiments, finally as the editor of folklore works and dialect dictionaries.
 In addition, in Munich he came even more under the influence of an enlightened theology with a scientific basis and with a willingness to contradict dogmas coming from Rome (Ignaz von Döllinger, Johann Nepomuk Huber, Johann Friedrich, Jakob Frohschammer and Joseph Anton Messmer).

 Shortly after the lost war against Prussia, Birlinger went from Munich to the University of Breslau, to which anti-infallible professors of theology had been appointed and which was considered a center of criticism of Roman Catholicism (anti-ultramontanism), especially of Johann Anton Theiner (1799–1860) and the later Old Catholics Joseph Hubert Reinkens and Johann Baptist Baltzer.
-University and religious-political questions were now posed differently: between radical German Catholic demands for democracy and religious freedom and the Sailerian theology of a prince-bishop full of mystical flower beds (Melchior von Diepenbrock), this professors' rebellion was about not tolerating any curtailment of academic freedom.
+University and religious-political questions were now posed differently: between radical German Catholic demands for democracy and religious freedom and the Sailerian theology of a prince-bishop full of mystical flower beds (Melchior von Diepenbrock), these professors' rebellion was about not tolerating any curtailment of academic freedom.

 Birlinger turned to the doyen of proverb research on a scientific basis, Karl Simrock, at the University of Bonn.
 On his recommendation he became habilitated in Bonn in 1869 - and in 1872 he became an extraordinary professor for German philology there.